Low-overhead fault-tolerant quantum computation by gauging logical operators

 A key requirement for logical quantum gates on a quantum error-correcting code is fault tolerance -- they must function in the presence of errors while maintaining protection of the encoded quantum information throughout a computation.
 Existing approaches to performing fault-tolerant logical quantum gates can be roughly divided into code-preserving and code-deforming.

 Code-preserving gates include transversal gates~\cite{gottesman1997stabilizer}, which act via the same operator on all physical and logical qubits, and more general locality-preserving gates~\cite{doi:10.1063/1.4939783}.
-The definition of locality depends on the context, a loose notion is that the set of constant weight errors should be preserved.
 Nontrivial code-preserving gates are synonymous with symmetries of an underlying code~\cite{Bombin2006TQD,yoshida2015gapped,doi:10.1063/1.4939783,moussa2016transversal,Quintavalle2022,Webster2023,breuckmann2024fold}.
-As a consequence, such gates necessitate a degree of structure to exist in said code.
+As a consequence, such gates necessitate a degree of structure to exist in the code.

 Code-deforming gates are more general and allow a code to be deformed through a sequence of different codes to enact a logical gate~\cite{Raussendorf2007,horsman2012surface,Landahl2014,Paetznick2013,TJOC2013,Bombin2015,Anderson2014}.
 Unlike code-preserving gates, code-deforming gates are generic as they do not necessitate the existence of nontrivial symmetries of the code beyond the logical operators themselves.
 In particular, code-deforming gates allow for the fault-tolerant measurement of logical operators~\cite{horsman2012surface,Landahl2014}.
 This opens up the possibility of implementing measurement-only quantum computation, where Clifford gates and $T$-gate injections are implemented via measurement, or Pauli based computation (PBC)~\cite{bravyi2016trading} where a quantum circuit is compiled into a sequence of generalized magic state injections~\cite{litinski2019game}.
 Lattice surgery is a code-deforming approach to fault-tolerant computation for the surface code that has been studied extensively~\cite{horsman2012surface,Fowler2018,litinski2019game,Chamberland2021}.